dleclercpro/LOG6306/README.md

 - Minimum 25 patch-level releases
 - Ignored files with 'test' in their path
 - Ignored files which aren't present in all recent releases when computing smell deltas on file scale

-## Instructions
-- Change the ROOT_DIR variable in 'constants.py' for the directory where you extracted this project to
-- Rename '.env.dummy' to '.env' and fill it with your own credentials

 ## Incompatible JS Projects
 - gruntjs/grunt